Colorado Community Health Alliance Medical Privacy Notice

 Colorado Community Health Alliance may share PHI for health care treatment, including sharing PHI with physicians, nurses, pharmacies, and other health care professionals who provide health care services or are involved in the coordination of care.

-Colorado Community Health Alliance may use or disclose PHI to pay services that have been received from health care providers.
+Colorado Community Health Alliance may use or disclose PHI to pay for services that have been received from health care providers.
 We may also share information in order to make coverage determinations and coordinate payment for benefits with other coverage.

 Health care Operations: